Find Affordable College Courses

 4 Yearly Graduations

 The 5th most popular school in the country for film majors who are seeking their graduate certificate is Texas A&M University - College Station.
-Each year, around 70,400 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $8,578 per year, while in-state graduate students, on average, pay $6,885 per year.
-For the 2020-2021 academic year, 4 graduate certificates were handed out to film majors at Texas A&M College Station.
-About 75% of this group were women, and 25% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $9,003 per year, while in-state graduate students, on average, pay $6,885 per year.
+During the most recent year for which we have data, 4 people received their graduate certificate in film from Texas A&M College Station.

 #7